berkdurmus/trace-station/README.md

 - BE + FE: This is a full CLI app, we can create backend api + frontend for this.

 - Better errorHandling.
+Adding error service, handles many errors based on circumstances.

 - Observability: We can implement Observability with metrics, logging, and tracing.

 - Monitoring: Track token usage and associated costs.
 (Langchain already provides it, we can make use of it I believe.).

 - Feedback from User: (thumbs up/down): We can get user feedback on trace analysis' and use it next time, when we are diagnosing and issue.

+- Batch processing multiple independent test traces.

 - We can implement fully Autonomous Autofix Agent (requires test.spec.ts file).